 Monthly Units = Units x 30 (or 28,29,31 based on month)

 Please note that this formula may not work always.
-For appliances like Air Conditioner, Water Heater, Cloth Iron (any heating or cooling device) and pumps, this will not work.
+For appliances like Air Conditioner, Water Heater, Cloth Iron (any heating or cooling device having a thermostat to switch it on or off) and pumps, this will not work.

 If required you can use a calculator to estimate the daily/monthly unit consumption if you have the ‘watt’ of the appliance and the likely usage of the appliance per day/month.

 Check this video to make it easier to understand:

 Also check this video that can help you understand how many units your appliances are consuming:

 Tools on Amazon that you can use to evaluate your electricity bill: